rampal-punia/python-tutorials/2_python_basics/1_variables.md

 ## Id, Type and Values

-In Python everything is an object and every object have identity, value and a type.
+In Python, everything is an object and every object has an identity, value and type.

 **ID**: An id is the object's address in the memory and it never changes once it is created.
-Use in-built function `id()` to check the identity of any object.
+Use the in-built function id() to check the identity of any object.
 It returns an integer.

 ```python
 language = "Python"